Action Research

 The development work carried out by the organisation is informed by knowledge gained from research conducted along with the action programmes.
 This research is linked to the various themes of work as follows –

-1. Natural Resource Management – Studies are conducted to refine the forestry programmes which constitute a major thrust area for the organisation given its importance in mitigating climate change, conserving soil and water and also providing biomass for agriculture and distributed energy generation.
+1. Natural Resource Management – Studies are conducted to refine the forestry programmes which constitute a major thrust area for the organisation given its importance in mitigating climate change, conserving soil and water and also providing biomass for agriculture and distributed renewable energy generation.
 Similarly the structures used for soil and water conservation directly are also customised to the terrain.
-Finally, research is carried out to hone the community participation methods which are crucial for ensuring success of the programmes.
+Finally, research is carried out to hone the community participation methods which are crucial for ensuring success of the implementation programmes.

-2. Reproductive Health – The data collected from the reproductive health camps is digitised and then analysed to gain insights into the trends in reproductive health status of the women with whom the organisation works.
+2. Reproductive Health – The data collected from the surveys and reproductive health camps is digitised and then analysed to gain insights into the trends in reproductive health status of the women with whom the organisation works.

 4. Renewable Energy – The future of life on earth depends on renewable energy and so along with implementation of various projects, research is being carried out to devise appropriate renewable energy technology for the rural and urban areas of western Madhya Pradesh.